rafaelcgama/restore-uber/README.md

 - [San Francisco](/data_collected/san_francisco.json): 940
 - [São Paulo](/data_collected/sao_paulo.json): 1000

+Of course, most of that was noise — ex-employees, recruiters, and “LinkedIn Members” with no visible name.
-I then ran a custom [data cleaning script](data_cleaning/data_cleaning.py) to refine the dataset and discard irrelevant entries.
+So I ran a custom [data cleaning script](data_cleaning/data_cleaning.py) to refine the dataset and discard irrelevant entries.

+The result: fewer rows, more signal, and slightly less chaos — a cleaner, sharper list of people actually worth emailing.

 ### Cleaning Steps: